 Steps in executing interrupts:

-- Microcontroller finishes the instruction it is executing and saves the address of the next instruction (PC) on the stack.
+- The microcontroller finishes the instruction it is executing and saves the address of the next instruction (PC) on the stack.

 - Jump to a fixed location in memory called the interrupt vector table that holds the address of the interrupt service routine.

-- Microcontroller gets the address of the ISR from the interrupt vector table and jumps to it.
+- The microcontroller gets the address of the ISR from the interrupt vector table and jumps to it.
 It starts to execute the interrupt service subroutine until it reaches the last instruction of the subroutine, that is RETI (return from interrupt).

 - Upon executing the RETI instruction, the microcontroller returns to the place where it was interrupted.
 First, it gets the program counter (PC) address from the stack by popping the top two bytes of the stack into the PC.
 Then it starts to execute from that address.

-Programmers must be careful while manipulating data on stack during ISR execution.
-In ISR number of PUSH and POP must be same.
+Programmers must be careful while manipulating data on the stack during ISR execution.
+In ISR number of PUSH and POP must be the same.

 How to write ISR

-ISR is like any other subroutine in program, except that it must end with RETI instruction and not with RET instruction.
-First line of ISR must begin from corresponding vector address.
-In some cases ISR will be very long and it may not be practical to write all code starting from vector address.
-So ISR is kept at some other location in the program memory and an unconditional jump to the starting address of ISR must be provided from corresponding vector address.
+ISR is like any other subroutine in the program, except that it must end with RETI instruction and not with RET instruction.
+The first line of ISR must begin from the corresponding vector address.
+In some cases, ISR will be very long and it may not be practical to write all code starting from the vector address.
+So ISR is kept at some other location in the program memory and an unconditional jump to the starting address of ISR must be provided from the corresponding vector address.

-Whenever a triggered interrupt is acknowledged and the processor branches to its corresponding vector address, it automatically disables the interrupt in IE register.
+Whenever a triggered interrupt is acknowledged and the processor branches to its corresponding vector address, it automatically disables the interrupt in the Interrupt Enable (IE) register.
 This disabled interrupt would only be re-enabled upon executing the RETI instruction placed inside the ISR.

 Example: ISR for INT0